 LAB MEDIA: Figure 4.

-51% variation in 13C-labeled cultured sputum and 33% variation in uncultured sputum was explained by the subject [1].
+51% variation in 13C-labeled cultured sputum from an individual with Cystic Fibrosis, and 33% variation in uncultured sputum was explained by the subject [1].

 LAB MEDIA: Table 1.

-The 13C-labeled volatiles detected in the sputum samples from 7 subjects at higher [1] and lower percent conversion in the majority of sputum sample [2] and at a lower percent conversion in a minority of the sputum samples are shown here [3].
+The 13C-labeled volatiles detected in the sputum samples from 7 people with Cystic Fibrosis at higher [1] and lower percent conversion in the majority of sputum sample [2] and at a lower percent conversion in a minority of the sputum samples are shown here [3].

 LAB MEDIA: Figure 5A.